ShruthilayaAV/AI-forensics-report-generator/README.md

 ## How It Works

 1. Investigator provides a Process ID and timestamp.
-2. Linux telemetry is collected from system processes and logs.
+2. Telemetry is collected from system processes and logs.
 3. Relevant cybersecurity knowledge is retrieved using ChromaDB.
 4. Gemini AI analyzes the collected evidence.
 5. A structured Digital Forensics and Incident Response (DFIR) report is generated.